zapier/visual-builder/docs/_cli_docs/docs.md

 ### Commands

-- `export ZAPIER_BASE_ENDPOINT='http://localhost:8001'` if you're building against a local dev environment
+- `export ZAPIER_BASE_ENDPOINT='https://localhost:8001'` if you're building against a local dev environment
 - `npm install` for getting started
 - `npm run build` for updating `./lib` from `./src`
+- `npm run watch` for automatically building as you work
 - `npm test` for running tests (also runs `npm run build`)
+- `npm link` (while in this project's directory) and then use `zapier` command elsewhere
 - `npm run test-convert` for running integration tests for the `zapier convert` command
 - `npm run docs` for updating docs
 - `npm run gen-completions` for updating the auto complete scripts